kourge/failable/README.md

 Given a `State` and any sort of data, invoke all registered handlers of that state with the given data where applicable.
 Used by `Failable.when` to inform listeners.

-## Definition

-A failable:

-- MUST have an `error` property

-A failable:

-- MAY have a `data` property

-### `error`

-The `error` property MAY be `true`, `false`, or `null`.
-It MUST NOT be `undefined`.

-- If the value is `true`, then the failable is considered a failure.
-- If the value is `false`, then the failable is considered a success.
-- If the value is `null`, then the failable is considered pending.

-### `data`

-The `data` property MAY be any type of value.
-By convention, if `error` is `true`, then `data` SHOULD be an error object.

-## Internals

-All failable objects produced by this module are frozen and are therefore shallowly immutable.
-Any object with an `error` property set to `null` is considered a pending failable, even though the `pending` constant itself is defined as a frozen singleton object.

-The `data` property corresponds to the [[PromiseResult]] internal slot as defined by the ECMAScript spec.
-It is recommended that you do not access this property directly and instead use a helper function such as `when` or `Failable.when`.